Ho Chi Minh: Legacy

 In The Communist Road to Power in Vietnam (1982), Duiker suggests that Hồ Chí Minh's cult of personality is indicative of a larger legacy, one that drew on "elements traditional to the exercise of control and authority in Vietnamese society."
 Duiker is drawn to an "irresistible and persuasive" comparison with China.
 As in China, leading party cadres were "most likely to be intellectuals descended [like Hồ Chí Minh] from rural scholar-gentry families" in the interior (the protectorates of Annam and Tonkin).
 Conversely, the pioneers of constitutional nationalism tended to be from the more "Westernised" coastal south (Saigon and surrounding French direct-rule Cochinchina) and to be from "commercial families without a traditional Confucian background".

 In Vietnam, as in China, Communism presented itself as a root and branch rejection of Confucianism, condemned for its ritualism, inherent conservatism, and resistance to change.
 Once in power, the Vietnamese Communists may not have fought Confucianism "as bitterly as did their Chinese counterparts", but its social prestige was "essentially destroyed."
 In the political sphere, the puppet son of heaven (which had been weakly represented by the Bảo Đại) was replaced by the people's republic.
 Orthodox materialism accorded no place to heaven, gods, or other supernatural forces.
 Socialist collectivism undermined the tradition of the Confucian family leader (Gia Truong).
 The socialist conception of social equality destroyed the Confucian views of class.
+According to the Ho Chi Minh Museum, Hồ also contributed to the cause of women's liberation.